Structures Notes and Animations

 • Risk assessment exercises

-Animations are used throughout to illustrate processes and principles.
+Animations are used throughout to

-Example exercise are shown above.
+Example exercises are shown above.

 If you can read the question, type